National Borders vs Global Web: Regulation’s Future

 The Rise of National Control and Digital Sovereignty

 In contrast, national regulation emphasizes domestic authority over digital infrastructure and online activity.
 Governments increasingly enforce rules around data protection, cybersecurity, taxation, and content moderation to safeguard national interests.
-The importance of internet regulators in 2025 reflects how policy now shapes digital ecosystems.
+The growing importance of regulators is clearly explained.

 National regulation commonly applies to: